Embracing the opposite of victimhood: how to overcome adversity and thrive

 By Julian Lewis • January 23, 2023

-The traditional concept of victimhood implies a sense of powerlessness and lack of agency, with the victim being seen as someone who is subjected to harm or suffering.
+The traditional concept of victimhood implies a sense of powerlessness, the opposite of overwhelmed and lack of agency, with the victim being seen as someone who is subjected to harm or suffering.

 In contrast, the opposite of victim refers to an individual or group who takes responsibility for their circumstances and actively works to overcome challenges and adversity.
 This mindset is characterized by self-empowerment, resilience, and agency.